DataDog/hiring-engineers/answers.md

 * **Note**: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.

 * **Bonus Question**: What is the difference between a Service and a Resource?

+A service is essentially a term used to encompass the source of one's data.
+It could be an app or a database, and is the actual thing running when data is being collected.
+A resource is then a piece of that service, in the form of a query.
+This could be a route, a db query, or other similar events.
+A service can have many resources, while a resource is specifically connected to a single service.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.